About

 I have developed dances and performed with some well known dancers from the UK such as Katie Holland, Amira (Emma Wheate-Price), Amaris (Diane Cox), Arielle (Val Rainbow) and Jo Parish.

-I was asked to perform at the Leicester Show of the Club Cairo tour in 2018 - with a live band!
+I was asked to perform at the Leicester Show of the Club Cairo tour in 2018

 Follow Fulya on Instagram and Facebook for regular costuming, tips, dance videos and more!